Starting a New Job

 In case an employer does not deliver a written labour contract, he or she is obliged to hand out a written note to the employee immediately after employment has commenced outlining the fundamental rights and duties determined in the contract.
 This note is called service note [Dienstzettel].

-Further information on the topic of labour contracts/service notesGerman text can be found on the German website at HELP.gv.at.Adolescents who have completed compulsory schoolingGerman text are allowed to start an apprenticeship [Lehre] or a compulsory internship with the consent of their legal representative even before the age of 15.
+Further information on the topic of service contracts/service notesGerman text can be found on the German website at USP.gv.at.Adolescents who have completed compulsory schoolingGerman text are allowed to start an apprenticeship [Lehre] or a compulsory internship with the consent of their legal representative even before the age of 15.
 All other sorts of employment relationships (e.g. summer jobsGerman text) may be concluded only after a person's 15th birthday.

 Employers and employees can agree upon a probationary period for the start of the employment relationship.
 During this period the employment relationship can be terminated at any time without explicit reasons and without having to comply with terms or dates.
 The law stipulates a limit of a month for probationary periods in employment relationships.
 However, in apprenticeshipsGerman text the first three months count as probationary period.